tsneemahmad/reading-notes/class-05.md

 You can control the space between each letter with the letter-spacing property.

 **Alignment**
-The text-align property allows you to control the alignment of text.
-The property can take one of four values:
+The text-align property can take one of four values:
 - left.
 - right.
 - center.
 - justify.

 **Vertical Alignment**
 The vertical-align property It is not intended to allow you to vertically align text in the middle of block level elements such as `<p>` and `<div>`, although it does have this effect when used with table cells.
 The values it can take are:
 1. baseline
 2. sub